LeonidasY/fast-vocabulary-transfer/README.md

 To run the script with the distilled models, simply change the model flag to "distilled".
 Be sure to generate the distilled models first using the distil.py script.

+The types of vocabulary transfer available for each training script are Fast Vocabulary Transfer (FVT), Partial Vocabulary Transfer (PVT), and Weighted Vocabulary Transfer (WVT).

+Both FVT and PVT are described in the paper, while WVT is a follow-up work done to explore the effectiveness of weighted vocabulary transfer.

 ### Distillation
 The distil.py script is used to generate the distilled models using the ADE, LEDGAR, or CoNLL datasets.
 The models will be saved in a separate "models" folder.
 The script can be run in the following way:

 ```
 CUDA_VISIBLE_DEVICES=0 python distil.py --data ade
 ```

-### Vocabulary Transfer
-The types of vocabulary transfer available for each training script are Fast Vocabulary Transfer (FVT), Partial Vocabulary Transfer (PVT), and Weighted Vocabulary Transfer (WVT).

-Both FVT and PVT are described in the paper, while WVT is a follow-up work done to explore the effectiveness of weighted vocabulary transfer.

 ## Citation
 ```